 One of the most frequent pieces of advice you will hear if you have RSI is to take regular breaks.
 It's also one of the most difficult pieces of advice to follow.

-It has been suggested that, for RSI prevention purposes, you should take a five minute break after every 20 or 30 minutes of continuous activity.
-If you are suffering from RSI you should clearly take more frequent and longer breaks.
+It is commonly recommended that you should take a five minute break after every 20 to 30 minutes of continuous activity.
+If you are suffering from RSI you should take more frequent and longer breaks.

-It's difficult to remember to take a break while you are working.
-By definition, you are doing something else at the time.
-A good break reminder for your PC, such as our Albion StopNow, can make it far easier to take regular breaks.
+But it's difficult to remember to take a break while you are working.
+By definition, you are busy doing something else at the time.
+Mental and physical timers don't work.
+A good break reminder program for your PC, such as our Albion StopNow, can make all the difference.

 When you take a break, don't just sit at your desk.
 Get up and walk around.
 Get a glass of water.
 (Sneaky tip: if you carry a bunch of papers and walk around an office looking purposeful, everybody will think you are exceedingly busy and not just getting a little exercise while taking a break).